syncfusion-content/javascript-docs/js/Autocomplete/Concepts-and-Features/Behavior-Settings.md

 The following image is the output for **AutoComplete** when **enableAutoFill** is set to ‘**True**’.

-{% include image.html url="/js/Autocomplete/Concepts-and-Features/Behavior-Settings_images/Behavior-Settings_img2.png" Caption="AutoComplete with AutoFill"%}
+{% include image.html url="/js/Autocomplete/Concepts-and-Features/Behavior-Settings_images/Behavior-Settings_img2.png" Caption=""%}

+_Figure 11: AutoComplete with AutoFill_

 ## Sorting Items